Skip to main content

 Which vehicles are most likely to roll over in North Carolina?

 SUVs, pickup trucks, and vans have the highest rollover rates because of their higher center of gravity.
-While electronic stability control (ESC) has reduced rollover rates since becoming mandatory in 2012, older vehicles without ESC remain at elevated risk on NC's rural highways and mountain roads.
+While electronic stability control (ESC) reduced SUV rollovers by 84% after becoming mandatory in 2012, older vehicles without ESC remain at significantly elevated risk on NC's rural highways and mountain roads.

 Can I sue the vehicle manufacturer after a rollover accident in NC?

 Yes, if a vehicle design defect contributed to the rollover or worsened your injuries.
-Common product liability claims include roof crush, seatbelt failure, door latch failure, and window ejection.
-These claims are separate from the negligence claim against the other driver.
+Common product liability claims include roof crush (especially on vehicles built before the FMVSS 216a upgrade), seatbelt failure, door latch failure, and window ejection.
+These claims are separate from the negligence claim against the other driver and require specialized engineering analysis.

 How does contributory negligence apply in NC rollover cases?

 If you were speeding, overcorrected your steering, or were not wearing a seatbelt, the insurance company may argue you contributed to the rollover or to the severity of your injuries.
-Not wearing a seatbelt is particularly damaging in rollover cases because ejection is the leading cause of death.
+Not wearing a seatbelt is particularly damaging in rollover cases because ejection is the leading cause of rollover death -- unrestrained occupants are ejected in 35.3% of fatal rollovers compared to only 2.0% of restrained occupants.

 What should I do after a rollover accident in NC?

 Call 911 immediately.
 Do not try to exit the vehicle unless there is immediate danger like fire.
-Once safe, have someone photograph the scene including the vehicle's final position, road conditions, and any road defects.
-Request a police report and do not give recorded statements to insurance companies.
+Once safe, have someone photograph the scene including the vehicle's final position, tire marks, road conditions, and any road defects.
+Request a police report, preserve the vehicle for inspection before repairs, and do not give recorded statements to insurance companies.

 Are rollover accidents more common on certain NC roads?

 Yes.
-Rollovers are disproportionately common on rural two-lane highways and mountain roads in western NC.
-Curves with inadequate banking, soft or unpaved shoulders, and stretches without guardrails all increase rollover risk.
+Rollovers are disproportionately common on rural two-lane highways and mountain roads in western NC, including I-26, US-74, and the Blue Ridge Parkway.
+Curves with inadequate banking, soft or unpaved shoulders, elevation changes, and stretches without guardrails all increase rollover risk.